DamilolaAjayi/DamilolaAjayi/README.md

 # Hi! :wave:

 I'm Dami.
+I built this while listening to Moon by Kid Francescoli.
+It gives a feel to the GIF.
+I urge you to try it too! ;)

+Work 🧰
 - 👯 I currently build software with Vue.js, Nuxt.js, and Ruby on Rails.
 Other skillset: GraphQL, REST, etc.
 - ⚡ In my past job, I was an Energy Systems Designer doing 3D modeling, and PV Systems Sizing.